Chris Porter (basketball)

 Christopher Bernard Porter (born May 9, 1978) is an American former professional basketball player.
 Known for his large afro hairstyle and giant vertical leap, he created excitement early in his career with his dunking and rebounding abilities.
-Largely seen as too undersized to play power forward at the NBA level, his style fit in perfectly with coach Cliff Ellis' style of full court pressure while playing at Auburn.
+Largely seen as too undersized to play power forward at the NBA level, his style fit in perfectly with coach Cliff Ellis' style of full court pressure while playing college basketball for the Auburn Tigers.

 Early life

 Porter was born and raised in Abbeville, Alabama, a small town with "just three streetlights" and a few thousand people.
 He attended Abbeville High where he helped the school win the 4A State Championship as a senior.
 He subsequently earned 4A State Player of the Year honors.

 College career

 Between 1996 and 1998, Porter played college basketball for Chipola College where he earned JUCO All-American honors.
 He then played two years for Auburn University, helping them reach the NCAA Sweet Sixteen in 1998–99, Porter's junior season.
 He was named SEC Player of the Year that season and was selected to the All-America team.
 The following year, Porter was pictured on the cover of Sports Illustrated as the Auburn Tigers were picked to win the national title.
 However, true to the Sports Illustrated cover jinx, the Tigers struggled and Porter was suspended for the last eight games of the season for accepting money from an agent while still in college.
 Porter reportedly accepted $2,500 to save his mother from being evicted from her home and claimed he did not know the person was affiliated with any sports agency.